TK2F/--Exploring-BillionMail/README.md

 ---

-## 💬 Feedback
+## 💬 Other

 We hope this guide is helpful to you.
-If you have any suggestions or notice any issues, feel free to use the "Issues" tab in this GitHub repository.

 ---